 Why should I make mock apple pie?

-In an 1988 article, Jane and Michael Stern gives three reasons why you might want to give mock apple pie a try.
+In an 1988 article, food writers Jane and Michael Stern gives three reasons why you might want to give mock apple pie a try.
 First, crackers are cheaper than apples.
 Second, apples are not always in season.
 Three, which is possible the best reason, you should just make it to mess with your friends and families when you reveal what they have been eating.
 There are some people that swear that you can not tell the difference between a real apple pie versus the mock version.
 I will admit I was absolutely shooked, shocked and shaken by the results of this recipe.
 It is not exactly like if you made an apple pie from scratch but it does an amazing job at replicating the taste.
 Don’t believe me?
 Try it for yourself…..

 How do you make mock apple pie?